vansky/neural-complexity/README.md

 # Neural complexity
-A neural language model that operates over words (based on the Pytorch word language model example) and has a number of improvements for testing on new data.

-In particular, it computes various information-theoretic processing complexity measures (e.g., surprisal) for each word given the preceding context.
-Also, it can function as an adaptive language model ([van Schijndel and Linzen, 2018](http://aclweb.org/anthology/D18-1499)).
+A neural language model that computes various information-theoretic processing complexity measures (e.g., surprisal) for each word given the preceding context.
+Also, it can function as an adaptive language model ([van Schijndel and Linzen, 2018](http://aclweb.org/anthology/D18-1499)) which adapts to test domains.

 ### Dependencies
 Requires the following python packages (available through pip):